wgeorgeson/hello-world/README.md

 # hello-world
 Hello World experiment.
-THIS SENTENCE IS NEW AND SHOULD NOT BE FOUND ANYWHERE IN THIS REPOSITORY.
+THIS SENTENCE IS NEW AND SHOULD BE ADDED FROM A BRANCH TO MAIN.

 A novice programmer trying to learn a thing or two about Source Management thru Github!